-Short papers were peer reviewed, with 80% reviewed by three peers from at least two countries.
+Short papers were peer reviewed by a minimum of two peers, with 80% reviewed by three peers from at least two countries.

 Adapting the Work Skill Development Framework for the Professional Skills and Values Required for Aspiring Professional Accountants

 School of Accounting, Business School, University of New South Wales